jiayuehua/blog/_posts/2019-01-24-discrete-peaceful-encampments.md

 ----

-I've wrote a C++ program to brute-force the maximum number of queens that can be placed peacefully on an NxN chessboard in the 2-army and 3-army cases.
+I've written a C++ program to brute-force the maximum number of queens that can be placed peacefully on an NxN chessboard in the 2-army and 3-army cases.
 Much of the search space can be short-circuited, similarly to my [_meta-sudoku_ brute-forcer](/blog/2018/10/26/sudoku-stories/) as seen on this blog (October 2018).